veggiespam/ImageLocationScanner/README.md

 # Image Location Scanner

-Passively scans for GPS location exposure in images during normal security assessments of websites via a Burp & ZAP plug-in.
+Passively scans for GPS location exposure in images during normal security assessments of websites via plug-ins for both Burp & ZAP.
 Image Location Scanner assists in situations where end users may post profile images and possibly give away their home location, e.g. a dating site or children's chatroom.